Wadi Group

-Wadi Group (وادي جروب), headquartered in Giza, Egypt, is a family-owned conglomerate operating in the agribusiness sector, comprising 12 companies.
+Wadi Group (وادى جروب), is an Egyptian agribusiness conglomerate.
+It is headquartered in Giza, Egypt.
+Wadi Group is a family-owned business operating in the agribusiness sector, comprising 12 companies.
 The company is involved in poultry production, animal feed manufacturing, and agro-food processing.

 The Mazareh sector includes the poultry and agro-food divisions, with key business-to-business companies such as Katkoot al Wadi and A'laf al Wadi, as well as business-to-consumer brands including Wadi Food and Wadi Farms.
-The Sina’at sector comprises the group’s industrial subsidiaries, including Wadi Glass (now known as Zugag), Tabreed, and other industrial projects such as Idafat, Asmida, and Tawseel.
+The Sina’at sector comprises the group's industrial subsidiaries, including Wadi Glass (now known as Zugag), Tabreed, and other industrial projects such as Idafat, Asmida, and Tawseel.

 Wadi Group is the largest egg-producing company in Egypt and the African continent, operating with a flock of 10 million hens.

 History

 Wadi Group was founded in 1984 by a Lebanese family of poultry farmers, tracing its origins to 1957 when the eldest brother began working in the poultry industry in Lebanon.
 The outbreak of the Lebanese Civil War forced the family to flee the country, seeking refuge in neighboring countries.
 Tony Freiji, who later established Wadi Group, settled in Egypt three decades ago.

 In 2023 Japanese conglomerate Mitsui & Co. acquired an undisclosed stake in Wadi Poultry, a subsidiary of Wadi Group.
 Wadi Poultry operates in food production, poultry processing, and animal feed sectors.
 The investment, in partnership with another Japanese company, Prifoods, aims to expand integrated poultry production, from feed procurement to distribution, focusing on Japan and Asian markets.

 In December 2024, Wadi Food, a subsidiary of Wadi Group, set a Guinness World Record for the longest rotating chicken grill during its fifth annual Olive Harvest Festival.
 The grill measured 62.8 meters and could cook 390 chickens simultaneously.
 The event, held at the company's farm along the Cairo–Alexandria desert road, celebrated Wadi Food's contributions to Egypt's olive oil industry and agricultural sector.